-|Google Code-In||Yes||Easy - Advanced||Individual||Online||November 28th, 2017 - January 17th, 2018||Yes|
+|Google Code-In||Yes||Easy - Hard||Individual||Online||October - December, 2018||Yes|

 UNC Asheville HSPC

 The University of Virginia High School Programming Competition claims to be the largest in the mid-Atlantic region.

 Google Code Jam

 Perhaps the most competitive and famous programming contest in the world, the Google Code Jam is a competition hosted by Google to search for talented programmers to hire (participants are mostly adults).
 Top prize is $15,000, and limited edition Code Jam t-shirts are given out to the top 1,000 people.

 pico Capture the Flag (picoCTF) is an annual online competition held by Carnegie Mellon.
 The competition is highly competitive and involves all areas of computing, ranging from image decoding to web exploitations.
 Each school can send an unlimited number of 1-5 people teams.
 Top prize is $5000 and a trip to Carnegie Mellon, and top ten get rewards.